 I bet this is one of the most popular questions women ask their doctors or their other mom friends.
 How does childbirth affect your sex life?
 Does it get better?
 Will it ever be the same?
-I have to say that after having a C-section, I was kind of happy about it.
-I got to have a happy, healthy baby, and I didn’t have to squeeze a human through a pipeline that’s as big as a straw.
+I have to say that after having a C-section, it took a long time to get back in the sack.
+Recovery was so unexpected, so much more difficult than I had anticipated that it took months for me to finally feel like I was getting my groove back.

 What about you?
 Was your sex life one of your biggest worries about having a baby?
 Did your sex life change at all?
 Tell me about it in the comments.
 (And feel free to be anonymous!
 Let’s have an honest discussion about what REALLY goes down after a baby.)